happner/happn-3/README.md

 But if you want to run your own service do the following:
 Create a directory you want to run your happn in, create a node application in it - with some kind of main.js and a package.json

-*In node_modules/happn/test in your folder, the e2e_test.js script demonstrates the server and client interactions shown in the following code snippets*
+*In node_modules/happn/test in your folder, the 1_eventemitter_embedded_sanity.js and 2_websockets_embedded_sanity.js scripts demonstrate the server and client interactions shown in the following code snippets*

 starting service:
 -------------------------------------------------------